pdee/pdee/doc/variables-python-mode.rst

 python-mode-hook
 ----------------
-Hook run when entering Python mode.
+Hook run after entering python-mode-modeline-display mode.
+No problems result if this variable is not bound.
+`add-hook' automatically binds it.
+(This is true for all hook variables.)

 py-imenu-create-index-p
 -----------------------